AWS Services Overview – Whitepaper – Certification

 • provides complete control over the virtual networking environment, including selection of IP address range, creation of subnets (public and private), and configuration of route tables and network gateways.

-• allows use of both IPv4 and IPv6 for secure and easy access to resources and applications
+• allows use of both IPv4 and IPv6 for secure and easy access to resources.

-• allows multiple layers of security, including security groups and network access control lists, to help control access resources
+• allows multiple layers of security, including security groups and network access control lists (NACLs).

 • is a global content delivery network (CDN) service that accelerates delivery of websites, APIs, video content, or other web assets.

-• can be used to deliver entire website, including dynamic, static, streaming, and interactive content using a global network of edge locations.
+• can deliver entire website, including dynamic, static, streaming, and interactive content using a global network of edge locations.

-• allows requests for the content to be automatically routed to the nearest edge location, so content is delivered with the best possible performance.
+• requests for content are automatically routed to the nearest edge location for best possible performance.

-• is optimized to work with other services in AWS, such as S3, EC2, ELB, and Route 53 as well as with any non-AWS origin server that stores the original, definitive versions of your files.
+• is optimized to work with S3, EC2, ELB, Route 53, and API Gateway as well as non-AWS origin servers.

-• effectively connects user requests to infrastructure running in AWS – such as EC2 instances, ELB, or S3 buckets—and can also be used to route users to infrastructure outside of AWS.
+• connects user requests to infrastructure running in AWS or outside of AWS.

-• helps configure DNS health checks to route traffic to healthy endpoints or to independently monitor the health of your application and its endpoints.
+• helps configure DNS health checks to route traffic to healthy endpoints.

-• is fully compliant with IPv6 as well
+• is fully compliant with IPv6 and offers Domain Name Registration service.

-• makes it easy to establish a dedicated network connection with on- premises to AWS
+• makes it easy to establish a dedicated network connection from on-premises to AWS.

 Elastic Load Balancing (ELB)

-• automatically distributes incoming application traffic across multiple EC2 instances
+• automatically distributes incoming application traffic across multiple targets (EC2 instances, containers, IP addresses, Lambda functions).

-• enables achieve greater levels of fault tolerance by seamlessly providing the required amount of load balancing capacity needed to distribute application traffic.
+• enables greater levels of fault tolerance by seamlessly providing the required amount of load balancing capacity.

-• is a monitoring and logging service for AWS Cloud resources and the applications running on AWS.
+• is a monitoring and observability service for AWS Cloud resources and the applications running on AWS.

-• can be used to collect and track metrics, collect and monitor log files, set alarms, and automatically react to changes in the AWS resources.
+• can collect and track metrics, collect and monitor log files, set alarms, and automatically react to changes in AWS resources.

 AWS CloudFormation